Lon Kirkop

-Marlon Chircop (born 5 August 1991), better known by his artist name Lon Kirkop, is a Maltese novelist, playwright and visual artist.
-He won The Literary Contest Of Novels For Youth 2020, organised by the National Book Council and Aġenzija Żgħażagħ, with his debut novel Mitt Elf Isem Ieħor: HappyVeganGirlJules (Maltese for "A Hundred Thousand Other Names: HappyVeganGirlJules") later published by Merlin publishers.
+Marlon Chircop (born 5 August 1991), better known by his artist name Lon Kirkop, is a Maltese novelist, playwright, singer-songwriter and visual artist.
+He has received numerous accolades throughout his career, including two national book prizes: one in the Drama category for Fil-Ħajja li Jmiss u Drammi Oħra tat-Triq, and the Prize for Best Emerging Author.
+In 2020, he won The Literary Contest Of Novels For Youth 2020, organised by the National Book Council and Aġenzija Żgħażagħ, for his debut novel Mitt Elf Isem Ieħor: HappyVeganGirlJules.
+Additionally, he also won the prestigious Maltese song contest L-Għanja tal-Poplu as a composer and lyricist with the song Fil-Kexxun.

 Biography

 Kirkop was born on 5 August 1991, in Malta.
 His love affair with art, literature and theatre dates to his childhood.
 Today he managed to find a way to incorporate all his passions into his continuously developing multidisciplinary work.
 Kirkop studied at MCAST's Creative Arts Institute and graduated with a B.A.(Hons) in fine arts, in 2017.
 In 2022, he graduated with an M.A. in printmaking at Cambridge School of Arts, UK.

 In 2018, he had his first solo visual art show at La Bottega Art Bistro in Valletta, curated by Lily Agius Gallery where he exhibited a selection of layered mesh painting, a technique he invented himself through artistic experimentation, with a hard to define aesthetics.
 When in an interview was asked about his work's aesthetics, he replied:"Most of the time my aesthetic changes according to the subject and medium used.
 Aesthetically, this series I’m presenting in this exhibition is so different to what I have produced so far that it is hard to define.
 However, textures and layers somehow always feature in my work, regardless of the theme.
 It is not always intentional, but I have to admit that I am obsessed with the notion of layering and exploring different materials."From time to time, Lon join forces with another two visual artists Hannah Galea and Serah Stringer, who are collectively known as The Peculiars, and exhibit their work together tackling social and controversial subjects.
 In 2022, he was one of the selected artists for the Woolwich Contemporary Print Fair.